AaronPhilips101/CyberDoge/README.md

 ## Disclaimer

 ```
-///
+/*
-    I am in no way responsible if your account gets banned due to improper
+    *I am in no way responsible if your account gets banned due to improper
-    use of the bot.
+    *use of the bot.
-    So proceed at your own risk and use the bot wisely.
+    *So proceed at your own risk and use the bot wisely.
-///
+/*
 ```